How to Store Electronics

 There may come a time where you need to store your electronics.
 Maybe you’re moving to a new home, or maybe you bought a larger tv, and you want to give the old one to your son when he moves out next year.
 Regardless, it’s important to know how to store electronics to minimize the risk of damage while in storage.

-Below you’ll find tips to help you store and get rid of old electronics.
+Below you’ll find tips to help you store your electronics and get rid of old the old ones.

 - Check the owner’s manual.